 Beware what you type into a search box.

 Ranking for the right keywords is the main factor that brings more users to your site.
-But how can you know which keywords are actually right for your website?
+But how can you know which keywords are right for your website?
 The answer is simple – Keyword Research!

 This article is not meant to be an ultimate guide on “how to do perfect keyword research” because every SEO that performs KR does it their own way.
 The following article describes my personal way of thinking during the creation of keyword research.